 Memphis is a very small city located in the state of Michigan.
 With a population of 1,182 people and two constituent neighborhoods, Memphis is the 455th largest community in Michigan.
-Memphis has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Memphis has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Memphis real estate is some of the most expensive in Michigan, although Memphis house values don't compare to the most expensive real estate in the U.S.